zgfh/harbor/docs/configure_https.md

 * Open a browser and enter the address: https://yourdomain.com.
 It should display the user interface of Harbor.

-* Notice that some browser may still shows the warning regarding Certificate Authority (CA) unknown for security reason even though we signed certificates by self-signed CA and deploy the CA to the place mentioned above.
+* Notice that some browser may still show the warning regarding Certificate Authority (CA) unknown for security reason even though we signed certificates by self-signed CA and deploy the CA to the place mentioned above.
 It is because self-signed CA essentially is not a trusted third-party CA. You can import the CA to the browser on your own to solve the warning.

 * On a machine with Docker daemon, make sure the option "-insecure-registry" for https://yourdomain.com does not present.